 Applied Water revenue increased \$154 million, or 9.5%, in 2022 (13.6% increase on a constant currency basis) compared to 2021.
 Revenue was negatively impacted by \$66 million of foreign currency translation, with the change at constant currency coming entirely from organic growth during the year of \$220 million.
 Organic growth was driven by strength in all three end markets and across all major geographic regions.
 The organic revenue growth was led by strength in the industrial water application of \$103 million, where in the U.S. we benefited from price realization and demand from OEM customers, in western Europe where we had healthy order intake across the sector, and in the emerging markets where we saw market recovery in China, despite continued COVID restrictions.
 Commercial building services grew \$74 million organically during the year, particularly in the U.S. and western Europe, where we benefited from strong price realization and healthy market conditions.
-The residential building services application and healthy market conditions.
-The residential building services application and healthy market conditions.
-The residential building services application healthy market conditions.
+The residential building services application had \$43 million of organic revenue growth during the period, primarily in the U.S. driven by price realization and healthy market conditions.